The-Museum-of-Human-Achievement/gamesyall.com/README.md

 ### Initial Setup

-Before using the deployment system, you need to:
+One time, before using the deployment system, you need to:

 1. Create a `.env` file with the necessary credentials: